The A-Z of things do instead of boozing

-I thoroughly enjoy a challenge, so I set myself the task of finding an activity that doesn’t require boozing, for each letter of the alphabet:
+I thoroughly enjoy a challenge, so I set myself the task of finding an activity that doesn’t require boozing, represented by each letter of the alphabet:

 Got a car?
 Got a motorbike?
 Go get some of the sweet open road, which is right at the top of the things you can’t do whilst drinking.
 Plan a road trip, pack a bag, or just wing it and head in one direction playing the “Left or Right” game as you go- a game which literally involves choosing left or right on the spot whenever you have a choice.
 You could end up going in a circle, or you could end up driving off into the sunset on a journey of dreams.